-The Bridge 2 Business ’Enterprise Educator Awards 2021’is a celebration event of ‘all things enterprise’ across FE colleges in Scotland.
-The event is to recognise and reward students, educators and individuals who are leading the way in enterprise for Scotland.
+The Bridge 2 Business ’Enterprise Educator Awards 2021 is a celebration of ‘all things enterprise’ across FE colleges in Scotland.
+The awards recognise and reward students, educators and individuals who are leading the way in enterprise across Scotland.
 The awards will once again be a virtual event for this year and will take place on June 3 at 7pm.

 Full information is below on the categories open for entry, criteria and how to apply.

 The deadline for entering is Thursday, April 29, 2021.